carissaph/carissaph.github.io/README.md

 - Built a **graph database** in Python to analyze backhaul inefficiencies across 7,500+ towers, enabling prioritized resolution of customer-impacting issues.
 - Spearheaded a **Tableau anomaly detection dashboard** used by two cross-functional teams, reducing troubleshooting time by **30%**.

 **Business Impact:** Delivered quantifiable operational efficiency gains and data-driven insights for executive decision-making on network strategy.
-These geospatial modeling and large-scale analytics skills are highly transferable to utility grid optimization and reliability metrics.
+These geospatial modeling and large-scale analytics skills are highly transferable to tower optimization and reliability metrics.
 ![Methdology](assets/img/Network_Performance.png)